 Search results: Sort lakes by elevation

-Below are lakes within USA > Southwest > Texas > Hill Country > Compared by highest altitude/elevation in feet.
-This list does not represent all lakes in Hill Country, only the 14 Hill Country lake articles we have published on the LakeLubbers website.
+Below are lakes within USA > US Southwest Region > Texas > Hill Country Region, TX > Compared by highest altitude/elevation in feet.
+This list does not represent all lakes in Hill Country Region, TX, only the 14 Hill Country Region, TX lake articles we have published on the LakeLubbers website.